► Low-to No-Cost Confidential Clinics - General Information

 Parents and Children

-Tuberculosis tests are not provided at the The Fort Greene Health Department walk-in immunization clinic.
-Effective immediately, tuberculosis tests are no longer required for school entry.
-Learn more about free evaluation and treatment for tuberculosis at Chest Centers.
+Tuberculosis tests are not provided at the immunization clinic.
+Learn more about evaluation and treatment for tuberculosis at Health Department Chest Centers.
+Note that tuberculosis tests are no longer required for school entry.

-Travel immunizations, including yellow fever and typhoid and malaria prophylaxis are not provided at the The Fort Greene Health Department walk-in immunization clinic.
-For information about travel immunizations, malaria prophylaxis and for locations of travel clinics, go to the Centers for Disease Control web site at Travelers' Health.
+Travel immunizations, including yellow fever and typhoid vaccines, and malaria prophylaxis are not provided at the Fort Greene immunization clinic.
+For travel clinic locations, go to the Centers for Disease Control web site at Travelers' Health.

 |Thursday, Dec.
 25 (Christmas Day)